48design/phmiley/README.md

 Phmiley is a PHP library that replaces Unicode emojis in UTF8 strings with graphics.

+**Why is this still needed with growing cross-device Emoji support?**

+The creation of this library was triggered by the use case of server-side PDF creation that didn't support Emojis and displayed them as ugly rectangles.
+Also, Windows does not support Emoji flags natively, so you need to work around that if you want to use flags based on Unicode in your project.

 ## Installation

 Use as a Composer package